yetisoftworks/MeshyDB.SDK-docs/docs/users/creating_users.rst

 Registering a user allows user defined credentials to access the system.

-If email or text verification is configured they will be prompted to verify their account.
+If email or text verification is configured, they will be prompted to verify their account.

 The user will not be able to be authenticated until verification has been completed.
 The verification request lasts one hour before it expires.